doctrine/DoctrineModule/docs/hydrator.md

 ```

 This looks good, doesn't it?
 However, if we check the queries that are made (for instance using the awesome
-[ZendDeveloperTools module](https://github.com/zendframework/zend-developer-tools), we will see that a request is
+[Laminas\DeveloperTools module](https://github.com/laminas/laminas-developer-tools), we will see that a request is
 made to fetch data for the City relationship of the user, and we hence have a completely useless database call,
 as this information is not rendered by the form.